MINI Electric review: running costs & insurance

 The MINI Electric is one of the more affordable electric cars, although it does now start from over £32,000 as MINI dropped the base Level 1 spec from the lineup.
 In comparison, the MG4 starts from just under £27k, while the similarly-sized BYD Dolphin can be had for around £25,500.

 If a short driving range and tight interior aren’t too much of an issue to you, the MINI Electric can almost be deemed good value – especially given its strong residuals.
 It may be quite a bit more expensive to buy than a petrol MINI, but the Electric should offer rock-bottom running costs across the board.

 MINI Electric insurance group

 Like all new MINI and BMW models sold in the UK, the Electric has a three-year/unlimited-mileage manufacturer warranty.
-On top of this, MINI offers an extended battery warranty as standard; this guarantees the cells for eight years or 100,000 miles, whichever comes first.
-While not unusual, that’s competitive in this area of the market.
+The MG4, however, has a four-year warranty, while Kia Soul EV Urban gets a near-unbeatable seven years of cover.
+MINI does offer an extended battery warranty as standard, though; this guarantees the cells for eight years or 100,000 miles, whichever comes first.

 MINI is offering a basic four-year service package for the Electric at £10 a month.
 As part of this, customers also benefit from “all the necessary fluid top-ups, one MoT, a wash and vacuum, plus seasonal health checks”.
 Buyers can bolster the package to cover servicing plus all four tyres (£20 a month), or servicing and brakes (pads and sensors, also £20 a month).